kyverno/website/content/en/docs/Introduction/_index.md

 Kyverno (Greek for "govern") is a policy engine designed specifically for Kubernetes.
 Some of its many features include:

 * policies as Kubernetes resources (no new language to learn!)
-* validate, mutate, or generate any resource
+* validate, mutate, generate, or cleanup (remove) any resource
 * verify container images for software supply chain security
 * inspect image metadata
 * match resources using label selectors and wildcards
 * validate and mutate using overlays (like Kustomize!)
 * synchronize configurations across Namespaces
 * block non-conformant resources using admission controls, or report policy violations
+* self-service reports (no proprietary audit log!)
+* self-service policy exceptions
 * test policies and validate resources using the Kyverno CLI, in your CI/CD pipeline, before applying to your cluster
 * manage policies as code using familiar tools like `git` and `kustomize`